-All international students must purchase a university-specific health insurance policy, dependant on the host university they attend, in order to complete registration.
-Currently policies cost approximately $600 NZD.
+All international students must purchase a university-specific health insurance policy, dependent on the host university they attend, in order to complete registration.
+Currently policies cost approximately $620 NZD.
 All students are expected to purchase the policy unless the host university agrees to waive it, based on the student having an acceptable alternative policy.
 Leeds can advise on the waiver application process.

-All international students must purchase a university-specific health insurance policy dependant on the host university they attend.
+All international students must purchase a university-specific health insurance policy dependent on the host university they attend.
 Costs vary between universities and the insurance policy is charged on arrival as part of a general student services fee at all Singaporean universities, which all exchange students must pay.
-The Student services fees are below (figures quoted are in Singapore dollars and based on a full academic year).
+The general administration fees outlined below are based on the 2018/19 academic year (figures quoted are in Singapore dollars and based on a full academic year).

 - Singapore Management University S$250

-All international students must purchase a university-specific health insurance policy dependant on the host university they attend.
-All students will be expected to purchase the university-specific policy unless the host university agrees to waive it.
-Leeds can advise on the waiver process.
-Costs are outlined below based on the 2016/17 academic year (all figures quoted in US dollars and based on a full academic year).
+All international students must purchase a university-specific health insurance policy dependent on the host university they attend, unless the university agrees to waive it.
+It is increasingly rare for US universities to agree to waive their insurance requirements due to the complexity of healthcare legislation and the high cost of healthcare in the USA.
+You will need to contact your host university after you have been accepted to enquire about the waiver request process.
+The costs outlined below are based on the 2018/19 academic year and are subject to change (all figures quoted in US dollars and based on a full academic year).